memfault/interrupt/_posts/2020-11-10-the-best-and-worst-mcu-sdks.md

 of BLE MCUs under its PSoC brand, the latter makes MCUs with very large flash or RAM which can be put to good use.

 Unfortunately, I could not get anywhere with either.
-It seems PSoC creator is required to setup a PSoC6 project, but the app is windows-only.
-Meanwhile all I could find from Maxim is a Windows installer for the “ARM Cortex toolchain.
+It seems the PSoC creator is required to set up a PSoC6 project, but the app is windows-only.
+Meanwhile, all I could find from Maxim is a Windows installer for the “ARM Cortex toolchain.

 ## Conclusion